AhmedYousriSobhi/aCupOfTea/programming/versionControl/know-how.md

     make html
     ```
     - Note: make sure that myst-parser package is installed with pip.
 (Best practice to build a conda env for Sphinx to use.)

+### Notes
+1. In deploy-docs.yml file, This tells GitHub when to run the workflow.
+    - push → run the workflow whenever someone pushes commits to a branch.

+    ```yml
+    on:
+    push:
+        branches:
+        - main
+    ```
+2. In deploy-docs.yml, This tells Github which branch to fetch the docs from:
+    ```yml
+    jobs:
+    deploy:
+        runs-on: ubuntu-latest
+        steps:
+        - name: Checkout repository
+            uses: actions/checkout@v4
+            with:
+                ref: main
+    ```

 ## Handy Commands
 - Visualize git branches, use: